PORTAL TO THE PUBLIC SCIENCE COMMUNICATION FELLOWSHIP

 How can you become a Science Communication Fellow?

-- Participate in the Science Communication Workshop (three 4 hour sessions)
+- Participate in the Science Communication Workshop (two 6 hour sessions)

 - Develop a fun hands-on activity focused on your research